 Research has shown that at least one in six workers are experiencing common mental health problems, including anxiety and depression.

-Read on for our tips on approaching your boss and advocating for your mental health in the workplace.
+Read on for our tips on approaching your manager to discuss your mental health at work.

-Before you ask your boss for a private meeting, do some due diligence — it’ll help you be fully prepared and have a plan when you walk into the meeting.
 Make a list of the things you would like to talk about, so you’ll have your talking points in hand.
 Write down your rough days and state of mind — it’ll make it easier for your boss to understand how you’re feeling and assist you in finding practical solutions to your situation.
-Once you have everything in place, request for a meeting with your boss on a day where you’re feeling self-assured and are in good spirits.

 Employers generally have an obligation to make practical adjustments for employees suffering from mental health conditions.
 Although, it’s up to your employer to decide the best way to move forward, you can offer your input on what might help you.
 It can be something like changes to your working hours, longer lunch breaks to accommodate therapy appointments or even occasionally working remotely.
 You can also have someone from HR involved in the discussion to provide guidance in creating reasonable solutions to your situation.

 Be honest about your commitment to getting help

 If you have taken the step to speak to your employer, make use of the resources they offer and take the steps forward that feel manageable for you.
 Take the time to have follow-up check ins.
 Your employer has a vested interest in your health and should keep in touch with you to understand what support you need.